abigailStev/rxte_reduction/README.md

 # rxte_reduction repository

 All of this is designed for RXTE PCA event-mode data.
-Heasoft must be installed and CALDB must be in working order.
-This code takes RXTE data, filters it, and makes it into a nice FITS-format event list, to be read by spectral-timing code.
+HEASOFT must be installed and CALDB must be in working order.

+This code downloads RXTE data from a list of obsIDs, scans it to see what types of data are available, filters it, and makes it into a nice astropy table FITS event list, to be read by spectral-timing code.

 ## Contents